-Monies awarded to various individuals and organizations to complete research projects are recorded as liabilities at the time the grants are approved.
-Should any condition of the award not be met, the monies which have been recorded as payable are credited to research grants expense.
+Monies awarded to various individuals and organizations to complete research projects are recorded as liabilities upon authorization.
+Most multi-year grants are subject to annual review and approval, and expenses are recognized in the year of approval.
+Some multi-year grants may not have the annual approval requirement and will be fully expensed in the year the grant is awarded.
+Should any condition of the award not be met, the monies which have been recorded as payable are credited back to research grants expense.